Nageswar-Sahoo/EMLO4_HYDRA/README.md

-<h1>Inference of a Dog Breed Image Dataset using Docker, AWS Lambda, Gradio with GitHub Actions. </h1>
+<h1>Dog Breed Classifier Deployment with Kubernetes and MiniKube </h1>

 This guide explains how to deploy a serverless AWS Lambda function using the AWS Cloud Development Kit (CDK).
 It includes setting up the environment, defining the Lambda function, and deploying the stack.